nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation
 * The `markroomsunclean` command edits all the guests in GuestBook and changes their isRoomClean statuses to "no".
 It takes in no additional inputs or fields.

-The following activity diagram summarizes what happens when a user enters a `markroomsunclean` command.
+The following activity diagram summarises what happens when a user enters a `markroomsunclean` command.

 ![MarkRoomsUncleanActivityDiagram](images/MarkRoomsUncleanActivityDiagram.png)